ArjenSchwarz/bedrock-world-workshop/step4.md

 After deploying this we'll have the arn of our Lambda function, which we can add as a target to our gateway.

+This we'll do through the Console.
+Go to the Gateway and add it there.
+Why?
+Because it's easier.
+Fill in a name, the ARN of the Lambda function, and the config you can find in agents/4. mcp-agent/agentcore-config.json

+Now all that's left is to add it to the agent